tier4/edge-auto/docs/tutorials/03_sensor_calibration.md

 ```

 ## 3-2.
-(HESAI AT128 only) Get a correction file from LiDAR
+(Optional) Get a correction file from LiDAR

-HESAI AT128 have the capability to access their own correction file stored inside them.
+Some product series of LiDARs, including HESAI AT128, have the capability to access their own correction file stored inside them.
 To get better results, you are encouraged to download the correction file from individual LiDAR, and store it in appropriate folder on the x86-based ECU:

 ```sh